Vijayabaskar56/final-personal-site/src/content/post/tanstack-faster/index.md

 ## Image Optimization

-| PS: I really wish Tanstack Start has a Image component similar to NextJS, CloudFlare Image Transformation is not Great thing and it still takes average of 300ms to load
+| PS: I really wish Tanstack Start has a Image component similar to NextJS, CloudFlare Image Transformation is not Great thing and it still takes average of 300ms.

 Images are typically the heaviest assets when dealing with 1M products.
 I implemented a multi-faceted image optimization strategy that addresses loading performance, bandwidth efficiency, and user experience.
 I used a combination of techniques involving pre-fetching images on hover similar to NextFaster, but only a limited number of them to avoid network waterfalls, by dynamically adjusting prefetching behavior based on device capabilities and LRU cache for duplicate prevention.
 ```tsx